felt/geo/README.md

 Also includes a Postgrex extension for the PostGIS data types, Geometry and Geography

-*Note*: If you are looking to do geospatial calculations outside of PostGIS with Geo's structs, checkout [topo](https://github.com/pkinney/topo)
+*Note*: If you are looking to do geospatial calculations in memory with Geo's structs, checkout [topo](https://github.com/pkinney/topo)

 ```elixir
 defp deps do